ddobric/tye-demo/README.md

 - frontend and
 - backend

-Front end configuration must hold the correct URL of the backend:
+If you want to develop and debug the demo application, please note that the configuration of the *frontend* must hold the correct URL of the backend:

 ~~~
 {